 Interdisciplinary and International Coverage

 JCI's critical yet balanced approach to communication cuts across disciplinary boundaries to give academics and researchers a fresh, complete perspective on the field.
-The journal's international contributors regularly represent such varied areas as mass communication cultural studies journalism sociology philosophy political science.
+The journal's international contributors regularly represent such varied areas as mass communication, cultural studies, journalism, sociology, philosophy, and political science.

 In-Depth Focus on Critical Issues